Wondiws98/b9-mid-flight-content-switcher/README.md

 Its important to note this will not add B9 part switch modules to tanks, it only makes them switchable mid-flight if the module is present.

-It will also work on parts that changes appearence upon changing content, it's just how it is.
+It will also work on parts that changes appearence upon changing content.
+It's just how it is...

 ## Proof:
 <img width="671" height="729" alt="image" src="https://github.com/user-attachments/assets/e2597bf6-7a6d-4be3-b330-e5f2789ff830" />